sravanpannala/NBA/Save_Player_League_Data/README.md

 - Using NBA API
 - Save player data
 - Save league data
-- Write functions to import these data for use in other projects
+- Functions exist to import this data for use in other projects